In this section…

 5. Continue at this width.
 Do not try to shape the tally into a point again too soon — work at least three-quarters of the tally before starting to decrease its width.
 (For a small tally shaping can be left until the last couple of circuits.)
 Finish with the weaver second from the left.

 6. Work a cloth stitch and if you have to leave the tally to work another part of the pattern, tie a single knot (right over left) with the left-hand threads — this helps to make the leaf secure.

-That’s my step-to-step guide to making leaf-shaped tallies but it always helps to see someone actually making one.
-For that you can look at my practical demonstration on video.
+That’s my step-to-step guide to making leaf-shaped tallies; but it always helps to see someone actually making one.
+For that you can look at my video demonstration below (from YouTube).

 In case you’re wondering, I was using pearl cotton 5 — anything finer wouldn’t have shown up well enough.
 The pricking is below and should be 6.6 in (16.8 cm) long from top to bottom pin hole.
 Remember if you use finer thread you will need more ‘weavings’ to fill the tally.